Tesamorelin Cost in 2026: Pricing, Dosage, and How to Access Safely

 How much does tesamorelin cost per month?

 Tesamorelin cost per month ranges from $150 to $300 through compounding pharmacies with a valid prescription, which is the most common access pathway for off-label use.
-Brand-name Egrifta SV costs approximately $3,085 per 30-day supply at retail, though copay assistance programs can reduce this to $0 to $50 for eligible patients with commercial insurance covering the HIV lipodystrophy indication.
+Brand-name Egrifta SV costs about $3,085 per 30-day supply at retail, though copay help programs can reduce this to $0 to $50 for eligible patients with commercial insurance covering the HIV lipodystrophy sign.

 What is the correct tesamorelin dosage for fat loss?